EW Investors Have Opportunity To Lead Edwards Lifesciences Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Oct.
-28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Edwards Lifesciences Corporation ("Edwards Lifesciences" or the "Company") (NYSE: EW ).
+LOS ANGELES, Nov.
+1, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Edwards Lifesciences Corporation ("Edwards Lifesciences" or the "Company") (NYSE: EW ).

 Class Period: February 6, 2024 – July 24, 2024